“YOUR BLOOD MAKES YOU A GREENSEER”

 As it happens, Catelyn is connected to the all-seeing Isle of Faces and the Gods Eye through Harrenhal.
-The infamous castle which sits on the northern shore of the Gods Eye was home to House Whent, and lady Minisa Whent was Catelyn’s mother.
+The castle which sits on the northern shore of the Gods Eye was home to House Whent, and lady Minisa Whent was Catelyn’s mother.
 All Tully siblings – Edmure, Lysa and Catelyn – have auburn hair and blue eyes which might be indicators of magical inheritance.
-Did part of this legacy come from their mother Minisa.
+Did part of this legacy come from their mother Minisa?

-Reference to her brother Edmure’s “one-eyed fish” at the Red Wedding – think again of one-eyed Bloodraven, as well as Bloodraven suggesting the Blackfish, Brnyden Rivers (Catelyn’s uncle) was named after him, establishing a link between the two.
+Reference to Edmure’s “one-eyed fish” at the Red Wedding – think again of one-eyed Bloodraven, – as well as Bloodraven suggesting the Blackfish, Brnyden Tully (Catelyn’s uncle), was named after him, establishing a link between the two.
 The name Brynden itself is probably a variation on Brandon.
-Further, Stark genealogy includes a Lord of Winterfell named Jonnel One-Eye (could he have been a greenseer?) and we recall Varamyr Sixskins who chose his wolf One-Eye as a vessel for his second life.
-In Braavos, Arya meets one-eyed Yna who has the gift of prophecy.
-All these examples link back to magical abilities – skinchanging, greenseeing and prophecy and we can view Edmure’s one-eyed fish in this context as well.
+Further, Stark lineage includes a Lord of Winterfell named Jonnel One-Eye (could he have been a greenseer?) and we recall Varamyr Sixskins who chose his wolf One-Eye as a vessel for his second life.
+With “one-eye” linking to magical abilities – skinchanging, greenseeing and prophecy, we can view Edmure’s one-eyed fish in this context as well.
 Isn’t it intriguing that one-eyed fish Edmure gets to marry Roslin Frey, herself a Rosby, a family thought of as “not robust?”
 According to Bloodraven, the green and red-eyed children of the forest with the gift of greenseeing are “not robust” and usually do not live long unless tied to a weirwood.
 The name Roslin has its root in roses, perhaps linkting to blue winter roses?

 Lastly, Lysa’s son Sweetrobin also shows signs of magical ability.
 Hearing the presumed dead Marillion singing in the night at the Eyrie is our most prominent hint.
-No weirwood grows in the stony soil at the Eyrie but Robert does have a weirwood throne for a seat.
+No weirwood grows in the stony soil at the Eyrie but little Robert does have a weirwood throne for a seat.
 Like Bran, he is associated with “flying.”
-He is also a sickly child – like the children of the forest with the gift, he is not robust.
+He is also a sickly child, thus like the children of the forest with the gift, he is not robust.
 Lysa gains weight over time, her many miscarriages and unhappy marriage to Jon Arryn taking their toll on her beauty.
 Yet her auburn hair remains as magnificent as in her youth and our attention is drawn to it:

 All that remained of her sister’s beauty was the great fall of thick auburn hair that cascaded to her waist.